Are you wondering which bank to pick to handle all your financial needs?

-- Minimum monthly balance requirements: One of CIT Bank’s core products that they advertise throughout their site, touting a competitive rate up to 2.45%, comes with a minimum monthly balance requirement or $25,000 or $100 monthly deposit to receive the highest rate.
+- Minimum monthly balance requirements: One of CIT Bank’s core products that they advertise throughout their site, touting a competitive rate up to 1.7%, comes with a minimum monthly balance requirement of $25,000 or $100 monthly deposit to receive the highest rate.
 For a high-end savings account, a minimum monthly balance or deposit requirement seems like the norm but for a basic savings account, competitors are offering low to no minimum balances on their savings products.

 - Minimum opening balance requirements: Their basic savings, the Savings Builder account, requires a minimum opening balance of $100 (minimum deposit).
 This can be a big drawback, as competitor banks offer minimum opening deposits for new deposit accounts as low as $0.

 - Limited loan products: While CIT Bank does offer home mortgage loans and an array of business loan products, they are lacking in personal loan options for consumers.
 Other loan types like personal loans, auto loans, and leases are products that customers are looking for and CIT Bank is missing out by not offering these types of lending products.

 - Limited investing products: What CIT Bank is missing is more investment products like IRAs, stock products, etc. Their current line of investment products is fairly limited.

 - No credit card products: Unlike Ally Bank, CIT Bank does not offer credit cards.

 Now that we’ve taken a thorough look at CIT Bank, you can evaluate the pros and cons of banking with them.
 You can learn more about CIT Bank by clicking here.